Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 inject ApprovalOutboxHelper in OrderPaymentSaga.

 ## 83-009 Refactoring Order domain layer Updating Order Payment Saga - Part 2
+How does optimistic locking work?

+When you read data from DB, you'll get a version column with a value(initially it will be zero).
+Then after running some processing logic, when you want to update the original data, it will check the version field from DB.
+If the version is different, that means some other tx has updated this data.
+If the versions are the same, the original tx will update the data and increment the version by one.

+During the update of `OrderPaymentOutboxMessage` using the save() method, the version is incremented and the changes will be committed before returning from the method.

+Now imagine two threads enter the process() method.
+Both read the same outbox message(STARTED) with the same version and both pass the first if condition, because both has the outbox message with STARTED saga status.
+Then both come to the paymentOutboxHelper.save() .
+With optimistic locking with a version field, when these two threads try to update the same row simultaneously, one of them will get the lock and do the update and the other one will wait till the first one commits.

+When the lock is released, second thread gets the lock, but the version is already incremented by thread 1 and for therefore it won't be the same version for thread 2 that it got when it first fetched the data at the start of the process().
+In that case, we will get an
+`OptimisticLockException` and the operation of the second thread will be rolled back.

+The downside of using optimistic locking is this rollback op.
+If you have too much collisions, there will be more rollbacks which is not good for perf.
+But with less collisions, like in our case, we would expect only a small amount of collisions here, it will perform better than pessimist lock which will lock the row with a select for update manner and it will even prevent reading the data from another tx.

+For monetary ops, it's still better to use pessimistic locking or constraints but for most other ops, optimistic locking is fine.

+Another scenario is first thread gets the outbox obj and save it, but the method is not completed yet.
+That means the data is not committed yet.
+Then another thread tries to read the same outbox message(record) from DB.
+In this case, there will be different behaviors depending on the isolation level of DB.
+If the DB runs with uncommitted read, then the second thread won't find the record because although the data is uncommitted(by the first thread or tx), it is changed, there is no data with the STARTED status anymore.
+So the second thread will return directly and won't execute the process() method.

+But if the isolation level is read-committed which is the default isolation level in postgres, then the second thread will wait the first tx to be committed and only will get the data when it is updated and since the status will be updated, this thread will also return an empty result(talking about process() method of OrderPaymentSaga).
+So the second thread will again return directly.

 ## 84-010 Refactoring Order domain layer Updating Order Approval Saga

 ## 85-011 Updating the Order Application Service Test for Outbox pattern changes
 ## 86-012 Refactoring Order Data Access module for Outbox pattern
 ## 87-013 Refactoring Order Messaging module for Outbox pattern - Part 1
 ## 88-014 Refactoring Order Messaging module for Outbox pattern - Part 2
 ## 89-015 Testing Order Payment Saga
+016 Updating Payment database schema, config and package structure for Outbox 017 Refactoring Payment domain layer Adding Outbox schedulers 018 Refactoring Payment Data Access module for Outbox pattern 019 Refactoring Payment Messaging module for Outbox pattern 020 Refactoring Payment domain layer Updating Message listener implementation 021 Testing Payment Request Message Listener for double payment 022 Refactoring Restaurant Service for Outbox pattern - Part 1 023 Refactoring Restaurant Service for Outbox pattern - Part 2 024 Testing the application end-to-end with Outbox pattern changes 025 Testing failure scenarios